Thoughts on AI pause

 In reality, we already have greater-than-human intelligences.
 They’re all around us.
 And indeed, they drive forward the frontiers of science and technology in ways that unaugmented individual humans can’t.

 These superhuman intelligences are the distributed intelligences formed of humans, collaborating with one another, often via electronic means, and almost invariably with support from software systems and vast online repositories of knowledge.
+(Naam, 2010)

+The design and construction of new machines is not the product of human ingenuity alone, but instead the product of a large system of advanced tools in which human ingenuity is just one component, albeit a component that plays many roles.
 Moreover, as Naam hints, superhuman intellectual abilities already play a crucial role in this design process.
 For example, computer programs make illustrations and calculations that no human could possibly make, and these have become indispensable components in the design of new tools in virtually all technological domains.
 In this way, superhuman intellectual abilities are already a significant part of the process of building superhuman intellectual abilities.
-This has led to continued growth, yet hardly an intelligence explosion.
+This has led to continued growth, yet hardly an abrupt intelligence explosion.

 Intel employs giant teams of humans and computers to design the next generation of its microprocessors.
 Faster chips mean that the computers it uses in the design become more powerful.
 More powerful computers mean that Intel can do more sophisticated simulations, that its CAD (computer aided design) software can take more of the burden off of the many hundreds of humans working on each chip design, and so on.
 There’s a direct feedback loop between Intel’s output and its own capabilities. …